Preethi-Dev/assets-for-article-02/range_media_query_new_syntax.md

 # Range Media Queries' New Syntax

-In Media Queries Level 4 Specification, A new syntax was introduced in the media queries having range media features which utilizing common Mathematical comparison operators that make more sense syntactically as well as solve a niche problem.
+In Media Queries Level 4 Specification, A new syntax was introduced in the media queries having range media features that utilize common Mathematical comparison operators that make more sense syntactically as well as solve a niche problem.
 Before proceeding further, Let's need to familiarize with the concepts like Media Query, User Agent, Media Type, Media Features, Media Conditions, Media Query Modifier, and specifically Discrete and Range Media features.
 After strongly familiarizing with concepts will get clear concerning precisely where the changes are made.

-Media Queries enable displaying the document disparately in the user agent or device based on device type (_technically known as media type_) or specific characteristics (_technically known as media features_) of the user agent or device that the document is being displayed in.
+Media Queries enable displaying the document disparately in the user agent or device based on device type (_technically known as media type_) or specific characteristics of the user agent or device that the document is being displayed in (_technically known as media features_).

 > A user Agent is a computer program or software, characterized on behalf of the user.
-For instance, Web Browser - Every request made by a browser to the server must include User Agent HTTP Header known as UA String or User Agent String for self-identification.
+For instance, Web Browser - Every request made by the user via a browser to the server must include User Agent HTTP Header known as UA String or User Agent String for self-identification.
 This UA String describes the request made from which browser, version number, and its host operating system.

 ## Syntax of media query